nijaru/nijaru.github.io/about.md

 title: About
 ---

-I am a software developer from California interested in web development, linux, containers, and security.
+I am a software developer from California interested in web development, Linux, containers, and security.
 I use Go and Python to get things done™.
 I also know Javascript, Ruby, and a little C++.

 I am interested in Rust, Elixir, and Haskell as well.
 I use MacOS on my laptop and hackintosh along with Debian and Ubuntu at home and on servers.
-I also have some experience with Fedora, Container linux, and Alpine linux.
+I also have some experience with Fedora, Container Linux, and Alpine Linux.

-My current projects include building web apps with Go and Javascript, working with linux, and contributing to open source projects.
-I am interested in writing an interpreter, building a kernel, working on security and crypto projects, and working with Alpine linux.
+My current projects include building web apps, working with Linux, and contributing to open source projects.
+I have also been writing an interpreter and working on security and crypto projects.

 Outside of code, I like music production, photography, and hiking.